alekszejg/portfolio_website/README.md

 - Portfolio Website Page: add photos at the end when almost done

+BEFORE PRODUCTION STAGE GOALS:
+- Ensure website compatibility with Chrome, Safari, Firefox (firefox styling differs for some reason)

+- Ensure SSL certificates compatibility with Chrome, Safari, Firefox (firefox doesnt recognize Lets Encrypt)

+- Ensure colors are as bright as intended on mobile systems and other computers, since changing my monitor contrast significantly changed how colors are shown

-- Security: learn to calculate and apply Nginx rate limiting efficiently
+- Nginx: calculate total HTTP requests per page and get rate limiting to work

-- Security: familiarize myself with log management, have better control of cronjobs and running docker contains + more knowledge needed of nginx
+AFTER PRODUCTION STAGE GOALS:

-- (Optional) homepage background art could use deeper 3D effect
+- Homepage: background art could use deeper 3D effect

-- (Optional) logo could be lighter, same as background, overall could be more creative...
+- Navbar Logo: make lighter or change it completely

-- (Optional) Next-chat Website Page: could start structural outline
+- Next-chat Project Page: needs to be made

-WHEN MOST OF GOALS ARE DONE
+- Log Management: do some research and start applying knowledge

+AFTER PRODUCTION STAGE (OPTIONAL GOALS):
 - Pages for specific blogposts should show posts from same category, if nothing [] then show recent posts

 - Make post links as search params instead of dynamic routes (/blogposts/?post=ID)

 - View more button for blogposts can be replaced with load on scroll